 Long-Term Care Insurance

 For years, companies have focused on creating benefit packages that provide financial security to key executives and their families as a means of attracting and retaining skilled executives.
 Times are changing; a secure financial future is no longer enough.
 Companies recognizing this need are now offering long-term care insurance as an enticing executive benefit.

-Planning for the financial security of your business is a complex but rewarding process and the key to a successful business transition is early planning and implementation.
+Planning for the financial security of your business is a complex but rewarding process and one of the keys to a successful business transition is early planning and implementation.

-Your trusted financial advisor can help you evaluate the needs of your business, family, partners and employees and build a plan that achieves your estate, retirement and succession planning goals.
+Your trusted financial advisor can help you evaluate the needs of your business, family, partners and employees and build a plan that works toward your estate, retirement, and succession planning goals.

 Executive Retention Plans

 Section 162 plans, often called “Executive Bonus Plans,” are a simple way to reward your top people and can offer certain tax advantages.

 A Supplemental Executive Retirement Plan (SERP), or Golden Handcuff Plan, is another option used to reward or retain key executives.
 These plans can be designed to allow the employer to enhance compensation arrangements for their key employees by agreeing to provide future supplemental retirement income in return for reaching a set of predetermined company objectives.
 Often life and disability income insurance policies are used to help informally fund the payments.

 *This content is intended to assist in educating you about insurance generally and not to provide personal service.
 Guarantees are based on the claims paying ability of the issuing company.